coralproject/reef/CONTRIBUTOR-GUIDE.md

   * Work with issue issuer to clarify/fill in incomplete issues
 * Mediate any disputes
 * Watch the flow of the repos and guide people toward following the above steps
-* Watch the flow of the repos and work to improve the above if it is hindering robust and productive development
+* Watch the flow of the repos and work to improve the above steps if it is hindering robust and productive development